surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 10.1.0-dev.4 =
+= 10.1.0-dev.5 =

-(2022/02/03) SSO toolbar notices are now shown and hidden after a time-out (2 seconds for success notices, 4 seconds for info notices, and no time-out for warnings and errors).
+(2022/02/03) SSO toolbar notices show and hide after a time-out (2 seconds for success notices, 4 seconds for info notices, and no time-out for warnings and errors).

 = 10.0.0 =